What are the different types and symptoms of personality disorders?

 - Experiencing excessive anxiety around other people

-- Seems to be emotionally ‘flat’ or exhibits inappropriate emotional responses
+- Seems to be emotionally ‘flat’ or exhibits inappropriate emotional response

 Impulsive personality disorder